 If using pre-cooked potatoes, it is best to have them cold when added to the pan.
 This will help them not stick, reduce mushiness, and help with browning.

 The trick is in not overcrowding the skillet.
 If you do crowd the pan, the potatoes will start to release their own steam; hence no crisping.
-Also, make sure to use a large, wide skillet.
+Also, make sure to use a large, and wide skillet.
+This will help in giving the potatoes room to cook and get crispy.

 Lastly, hold off on salting the potatoes until the last few minutes.
 If the potatoes are salted near the beginning of the cooking process, this will cause moisture to be released.